Scan time: 2-3 minutes / Read time: 3-5 minutes

 You just tell it the giant category you're starting from.

-🧸 Big category + one narrow corner = the only seat at the table.
+🧸 Big category + one narrow corner = the one spot only you can fill.

 🏄♀️ The prompt